DesktopECHO/Pi-Hole-for-WSL1/README.md

 **This script performs an automated install of Pi-hole 5.x on Windows 10 (version 1809 and newer) or Windows Server 2019 (Core and Standard) -- No Linux, Container, or Virtualization expertise required.**

-Copy [PH4WSL1.cmd](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/raw/master/PH4WSL1.cmd) to your computer and "Run as Administrator"
+Copy [PH4WSL1.cmd](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/raw/master/PH4WSL1.cmd) to your computer and "Run as Administrator."

+Ubuntu download and configuration completes in 5-20 minutes, depending on hardware.

 * Enables WSL1 and downloads Ubuntu 20.04 from Microsoft